Multipole Photon Radiation in the Vincia Parton Shower: Photon Emission Singularity Structure

 We first review the factorization properties of an $n+1$-particle matrix element that includes a photon.
 In the soft limit \cite{photonFactorization}, the squared matrix element factorizes according to

 where $\alpha$ is the fine-structure constant, $p_j$ is the momentum of the emitted photon and the sums run over all charged particles with momenta in the set $\{p\}$.
-The quantities $s_{xy} \equiv 2 p_x{\cdot}p_y$ signify the Lorentz-invariance of the eikonal factor.
+The quantities $s_{xy} \equiv 2 p_x{\cdot}p_y$ indicate the Lorentz-invariance of the eikonal factor.
+Note that when $x=y$, the inner product reduces to the invariant mass $2p_x{\cdot}p_x = 2 m_x^2$.
 The factors $Q_x$ are the charges of particle $x$, while $\sigma_x = \pm 1$ is a sign factor that has $\sigma_x = 1$ for final-state particles and $\sigma_x = -1$ for initial-state particles.
 Charge conservation for the total event is then given by

 The quasi-collinear limit \cite{QuasiCollinear1,QuasiCollinear2} with charged particle $i$ leads to

 where the DGLAP splitting functions are given in terms of $z = E_i/E_{i+j}$ by

 Note that the first two terms in the $W^{\pm}$ splitting function constitute the soft-collinear contribution that reduce to the eikonal factor in the soft limit.
 The remaining pieces are purely collinear, and are weighted with a factor of $4/3$ because they are absent for the longitudinal $W$ polarization.
 For initial-state radiation, the quasi-collinear limit is similar, with the exception of the inclusion of an additional factor $1/z$.